 Little Man craves movement.
 During Occupational Therapy, his OT would lay him on a large “lazy Susan” and spin him in a circle for one minute.
 At the end of the timer, she would stop the spin and began spinning in the opposite direction.
 It made me dizzy just to watch him!
 On the contrast, the OT had to slowly increase the height she pushed Bubs on the platform swing.
 Both with sensory issues but the extreme opposite side of the spectrum.

-The difficulty of raising a child with SPD is that what he or she is scared of, threatened by, and fearful of is normal, every day things.
-Or the opposite, the child is seeking and needing something to an extreme.
-It is exhausting trying to provide the need and integrate in the dislike.
+The challenge of raising a child with SPD is that the child is scared of, threatened by, and fearful of items in daily life.
+For those children who are sensory seeking, the needs can be extreme.
+It is exhausting trying to provide the need while integrating the dislike

 Since Sensory Processing Disorder was Bubs’ first diagnosis, you will find many posts on this blog concerning this.
-Below are a list of the most popular posts dealing with Sensory Processing Disorder.
-Of course you can read the rest by viewing the entire Sensory Processing Disorder category.
+Below is a list of the most popular posts dealing with Sensory Processing Disorder.
+Of course, you can read the rest by viewing the entire Sensory Processing Disorder category.